oorestisime/oioannou/src/content/blog/internal-company-agent-lessons.md

 I made one security boundary deliberately simple.
 The agent is gated behind Google sign-in for our company domain, and all of its remote access is read-only.
 Rather than relying on the model to be smart about when a change is safe, I did not give it permissions to write to remote systems in the first place.

-## Five things I got right
+## What worked

-### 1. I made it visible before it was finished
+### 1. Make usage visible early

 By "visible," I mean visible inside the company.

 It is tempting to build an internal tool privately, make it feel complete, write an announcement, and then ask everyone to use it.
-I did almost the opposite.
-I used the agent in shared Slack channels and connected it to Linear, where people were already working and could see what it did.
+We did almost the opposite.
+The agent was used in shared Slack channels and connected to Linear, where people were already working and could see what it did.

 This mattered more than any launch document.